Image compression guide showing before and after file sizes

 Different types of images respond better to different optimization techniques:

-• Photographs compress exceptionally well with AVIF or WebP at 75-85% quality
+• Photographs usually compress well at moderate quality settings

 Your Creative Vision Matters